hongphuc-git/aws_lms/README.md

   COURSE ||--o{ ENROLLMENT : "enrollments"
   COURSE ||--o{ ENROLLMENTREQUEST : "pending"
   QUIZ ||--o{ SUBMISSION : "graded work"
+  COURSE ||--o{ COURSENOTIFICATION : "announces"
+  USER ||--o{ MESSAGE : "sender"
+  USER ||--o{ MESSAGE : "recipient"
+  COURSE ||--o{ MESSAGE : "context (optional)"
 ```

 - **Lecture.file** is an `S3Object (bucket, region, key)` pointing to Amplify-managed storage for PDFs/videos.
 - `EnrollmentRequest.status in {PENDING, APPROVED, REJECTED}` and is promoted to an `Enrollment` when approved.
 - `Course.description`, `Lecture.deadline`, and `EnrollmentRequest.message` are nullable in DynamoDB even though they appear as `string`/`datetime` in the diagram.
 - All relationships mirror the `@model`, `@hasMany`, and `@belongsTo` directives from `schema.graphql`, so AppSync generates DynamoDB tables and GSIs (`byInstructor`, `byCourse`, `byStudent`, `byQuiz`) to back the links.

+## Course Notifications & Internal Mail

+- **Course Notifications tab** inside `CourseDetail` lets Admins/Instructors broadcast announcements for each course and keeps a chronological feed for every participant.
+- **Mail nội bộ tab** introduces a lightweight inbox/outbox so Admins, Instructors, and Students can send short internal mails to any Cognito identity (use the recipient's email/sub as the ID) and mark received messages as read.
+- These features ride on the same Amplify client; after pulling the repo just run `amplify push` so AppSync/DynamoDB provision the new `CourseNotification` and `Message` models.

 ## Network & Security Architecture